Four days in Singapore is an ideal amount of time to spend in this country.

 If you need other choices, check out these recommendations based on reviews:

-- Beary Best Hostel – Here is another affordable place to stay at if you’re on a budget.
+- Beary Best Hostel – Here is another affordable place to stay if you’re on a budget.
 There are mixed dorm rooms and private rooms available.
-The private rooms are on the smaller size and have bunk beds but you do get privacy.
+The private rooms are smaller and have bunk beds but you do get privacy.
 Since this hostel is in Chinatown, you can go on the Chinatown MRT (Blue or Purline Line) to travel around.
-Check out more information about Beary Best Hostel and reserve your spot here.

-- Pan Pacific Singapore – One of the hottest spots in the Marina Square with stunning views of Marina Bay.
-The rooms are spectacular with the views and the modern decor.
+- Pan Pacific Singapore – One of the hottest spots in Marina Square with stunning views of Marina Bay.
+The rooms have spectacular views and modern decor.
 Plus, this hotel is close to the MRT – Promenade (Orange and Blue Line), Esplanade (Orange Line), and City Hall Station (Red and Green Line).
 The Gardens by the Bay is less than 1 mile away from the hotel.
-Click to check availability and reserve a room at Pan Pacific.

 Huge thank you to our travel blogger friends who contributed to this post.
 Check out their current adventures and follow them on their social media channels for more inspiration.

 What are you most excited to see in your upcoming Singapore trip?
 If you’ve been to Singapore before, let us know where we should visit next in the comment box below.

 Like this post?
 Save it to your Asia Pinterest board.

 Pin #2 photo credit: Laura Plenzich via Scopio Photos